Geophoton-inc/chm_prep/README.md

 ## Issues and bug reports

-If you encounter issues or bugs, please create an issue.
+If you encounter issues or bugs, please create an issue by clicking [here](https://github.com/Geophoton-inc/chm_prep/issues).

 ## Contacting the author